roycan/moodle-marp/marp.md

 ./install-vpl-sh full noninteractive start
 ```

-* This will renew your Let's Encrypt SSL certificate
+- This will renew your Let's Encrypt SSL certificate
-* You can run the code sooner if notice any problems with the VPL Jail Server
+- You can run the code sooner if notice any problems with the VPL Jail Server
-* prepare to wait a bit, but the terminal should show you how things are going.
+- Prepare to wait a bit, but the terminal should show you how things are going.

 ---